Ella in London

-Ella in London is a 1974 live album by Ella Fitzgerald, accompanied by a quartet led by the pianist Tommy Flanagan.
+Ella in London is a 1974 live album by the American singer Ella Fitzgerald, accompanied by a quartet led by the pianist Tommy Flanagan.

 It is significant as Fitzgerald's only live album recorded in England, although a decade earlier she had recorded four songs for her 1964 album Hello, Dolly! in London.
-This live date was recorded at Ronnie Scott's Jazz Club in Soho.
+This live date was recorded at Ronnie Scott's Jazz Club in Soho, London.